MattFiler/CTP-2019-20/README.md

 ## Using DeepDoodle

 DeepDoodle is included with the project for deep learning.
 A tool is available within "Builds/DeepLearning" which can configure your DeepDoodle environment and manage training/launching the doodler program.
-When you first launch the tool, enter your Visual Studio VC directory and CUDA version directory, then press save.
+When you first launch the tool, enter your Visual Studio VC bin directory and CUDA version directory, then press save.

 If you have collected a cloud dataset using StreetviewRipper, you can now press "Start Training".
 This will launch a command prompt window showing you progress - it will take some time to complete based on the number of images you have collected.